Azure/ResourceModules/docs/wiki/PipelinesDesign.md

 These are the individual end-to-end workflows we have for each module.
 Leveraging the [composite actions](#github-component-composite-actions) described before, they orchestrate the testing & publishing of their module.

-Comparing multiple workflows you'll notice they are almost identically, yet differ in a few important areas:
+Comparing multiple workflows you'll notice they are almost identical, yet differ in a few important areas:

 - The ***path filters*** of the workflow trigger:
   | Purpose | Example |